McLaren F1: Critical reception, accolades

-Design and implementation
+Design and conception

 Chief engineer Gordon Murray's design concept was a common one among designers of high-performance cars: low weight and high power.
-This was achieved through use of high-tech and expensive materials such as carbon fibre, titanium, gold, magnesium and kevlar.
-The F1 was the first production car to use a carbon-fiber monocoque chassis.
+This was achieved through the use of high-tech and expensive materials such as carbon fibre, titanium, kevlar, magnesium and gold.
+The F1 was the first production car to use a carbon-fibre monocoque chassis.

 Gordon Murray had been thinking of a three-seat sports car since his youth.
 When Murray was waiting for a flight home from the Italian Grand Prix in 1988, he drew a sketch of a three-seater sports car and proposed it to Ron Dennis.
 He pitched the idea of creating the ultimate road car, a concept that would be heavily influenced by the company's Formula One experience and technology and thus reflect that skill and knowledge through the McLaren F1.

 Murray declared that "During this time, we were able to visit Honda's Tochigi Research Centre with Ayrton Senna.
 The visit related to the fact that at the time, Honda powered McLaren's F1 Grand Prix chassis.
 Although it's true I had thought it would have been better to put a larger engine, the moment I drove the Honda NSX, all the benchmark cars—Ferrari, Porsche, Lamborghini—I had been using as references in the development of my car vanished from my mind.
-Of course the car we would create, the McLaren F1, needed to be faster than the NSX, but the NSX's ride quality and handling would become our new design target.
+Of course, the car we would create, the McLaren F1, needed to be faster than the NSX, but the NSX's ride quality and handling would become our new design target.
 Being a fan of Honda engines, I later went to Honda's Tochigi Research Centre on two occasions and requested that they consider building for the McLaren F1 a 4.5-litre V10 or V12.
 I asked, I tried to persuade them, but in the end could not convince them to do it, and the McLaren F1 ended up equipped with a BMW engine."